Kellie Waymire

-Biography
+Early life and education

 Waymire was born in Columbus, Ohio to Jack and Vickie Waymire.
 She had two siblings, Tony and Rebecca.
 The family moved frequently, living in Lake Tahoe, Nevada; Denver, Colorado; Tampa, Florida; and Houston, Texas.
 In Houston, Waymire attended Lamar High School where she became interested in acting and was the drama club's president.
-She then attended Southern Methodist University where she won the Greer Garson Award.
+She then attended Southern Methodist University (SMU) where she won the Greer Garson Award.

 Waymire completed a Bachelor of Fine Arts in Theater at SMU, and earned a Master of Fine Arts from the University of California, San Diego in 1993.

 Career

 After graduating from college, Waymire moved to New York City.
-She began her television career in the role of "Emily" on the soap opera One Life to Live in 1993.
+She began her television career in the role of Emily Haynes on the soap opera One Life to Live in 1994.

 In 1997, she moved to Los Angeles and continued her career in a number of primetime television shows, including The Practice, Judging Amy, The X-Files, Wolf Lake, CSI: Crime Scene Investigation, NYPD Blue, and Yes Dear.

 Waymire was predominantly cast in offbeat or humorous roles.
 Two of her highest-profile roles were recurring ones on Six Feet Under, where she played Melissa, a prostitute; and on Star Trek: Enterprise, as Crewman Elizabeth Cutler.
 She had previously portrayed the role of Lanya in Star Trek: Voyager in the episode "Muse".
 She guest-starred in the Season 9 Seinfeld episode "The Blood", as a sickly mother who wants someone to take care of her son in the event of her death.

 In 2003, Waymire was cast as a regular in the short-lived Fox sitcom The Pitts.